 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).

-Was my doctors' office included in this report?
+Was my clinician's office included in this report?

-- Doctors' offices must have at least 3 doctors and 2 measures with enough reliable (trustworthy) data to be publicly reportable.
+- Clinician offices must have at least 3 clinicians and 3 or more measures with enough reliable (trustworthy) data to be publicly reportable.

-- This report is based on where doctors were working as of December 31, 2020.
-If your doctor did not work at your current doctors' office in December 2020, they may be part of a different doctors’ office in this report.
+- This report is based on where clinicians were working as of December 31, 2024.
+If your clincian did not work at your current clinician's office in December 2024, they may be part of a different clinician's office in this report.

 What measures are reported?